mbakunze/dev-env/README.md

 Basic environment is set up in an automated way.
 There is a manual step remaining (setting the correct font/color combination in the terminal).

+In order to run just do `bash install.sh`